Elected in October of 2015, Rachael Harder serves as the first female Member of Parliament for the riding of Lethbridge.

 Ms. Harder entered public life, first and foremost, to serve her constituents.
-She believes in putting people first and seeks to understand how their personal experiences form their perspective.
+She has always believed in the importance of putting people first, working hard, and being resourceful.
 As a dedicated listener and skilled advocate, Ms. Harder offers a fresh perspective and a strong voice for her community.

 Before entering political life, Ms. Harder travelled across the country, working as a Youth Sociologist and Consultant who focused on the values and beliefs of Canada’s emerging generation.
 She holds an Associate of Arts Degree in General Social Sciences from Briercrest College and a Bachelor of Education and Bachelor of Arts with a General Social Sciences Major in Sociology, Political Science, and Psychology from the University of Lethbridge.